-To appeal the hearing officer's decision, you must send a copy of your appeal in writing to the Department and a copy of the appeal to the superintendent of your school district.
-The Department will name a state-level review officer (review officer) to conduct an impartial review of the due process decision.
-The Ohio Department of Education will pay for the review officer.
+To appeal the hearing officer's decision, you must send or email a copy of your appeal in writing to the Department and a copy of the appeal to the superintendent of your educational agency.
+The Department will name a state-level review officer (or "review officer") to conduct an impartial review of the due process decision.
+The Ohio Department of Education and Workforce will pay for the review officer.

 The review officer will examine the records of the entire due process hearing.
 In addition, the review officer will make sure the hearing followed the due process requirements and seek additional evidence as determined necessary.
-The review officer can request oral or written arguments from you and the school district.
-If the review officer conducts a hearing to consider oral arguments, all the hearing rights (see page 25) that are afforded to you in a due process hearing are likewise afforded to you during the hearing.
+The review officer can request oral or written arguments from you and the educational agency.
+If the review officer conducts a hearing to consider oral arguments, all the hearing rights (see page 25) that are afforded to you in a due process hearing are likewise afforded to you during the hearing before a review officer.